skyout/sass-styleguide/README.md

 ### Spacing and Indentation

 Indentation should be **four spaces**.
 If using tabs in a code editor, ensure that the tab are set to four spaces.
 Each selector should have at least one line break above.
 Properties should immediately follow the selector without a line break.
+Remove any trailing whitespaces.
+Trailing whitespaces are unnecessary and can complicate diffs.

 **Good**
 ```